great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 ### 6. Add a Rule for Columns

-Let's add one more rule to our Rule-Based Profiler config.
+Let's add one more rule to our Profiler config.
 This Rule will use the `DomainBuilder` to populate a list of all of the numeric columns in one Batch of taxi data (in this case, the most recent Batch).
 It will then use our `NumericMetricRangeMultiBatchParameterBuilder` looking at the five Batches prior to our most recent Batch to get probable ranges for the min and max values for each of those columns.
 Finally, it will use those ranges to add two `ExpectationConfigurations` for each of those columns: `expect_column_min_to_be_between` and `expect_column_max_to_be_between`.
 This rule will go directly below our previous rule.

 As before, we will first add the name of our rule, and then specify the `DomainBuilder`.